 What problems can ECCs help with?

-The ECC-Net deals with any cross-border problem between a consumer and a trader within the EU plus Iceland and Norway.
+The ECC-Net deals with any cross-border problem between a consumer and a trader within the EU plus Iceland, Norway and the UK.

 It covers consumer related issues such as online shopping, shopping abroad, air travel, package travel, passenger rights, timeshare, information on lottery scams and fraudulent online offers, car hire, etc.

-- We offer advice on your rights before shopping goods or services in the EU, Norway or Iceland.
+- We offer advice on your rights before shopping goods or services in the EU, Norway, Iceland or the UK.